netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Address Validation Token {#token}

-From {{Section 3.1.3 of QUIC-MP}}:
-> As specified in {{Section 9.3 of QUIC-TRANSPORT}}, a server is
-> expected to send a new address validation token to a client
-> following the successful validation of a new client address.
+{{Section 9.3 of QUIC-TRANSPORT}} specifies that a server is expected to send a new address validation token to a client following the successful validation of a new client address.
-[..]
-> Further guidance on token usage
-> can be found in Section 8.1.3 of [QUIC-TRANSPORT].

 Potential challenges: